Can I Recover Compensation for Food Poisoning?

 • Loss of consortium

 When the food poisoning results in death, the deceased’s family members may also be able to pursue a wrongful death claim to secure compensation for their losses.
-However, to determine which of these damages you may be able to go after, reach out to a skilled personal injury lawyer at soon as possible.
-These attorneys can review the facts of your case, determine which of these damages apply, and assist you in preparing the strongest case possible to help you secure the compensation you deserve.
+However, to determine which of these damages you may be able to go after, reach out to a skilled personal injury lawyer as soon as possible.

 Should You Go to the Doctor for Food Poisoning?

-Going to the hospital or a doctor not only provides critical help for your illness, but also your legal claim.
-Many types of food poisoning are considered “reportable illnesses,” which means that a positive test for these types of infection can prompt investigation from state- or federal-level public health officials.
-Investigations by public officials, paired with positive test results, help prove a legal claim.
+Many types of food poisoning are considered “reportable illnesses,” which means that a positive test for these types of infection can prompt investigation from state—or federal-level public health officials.
+Public officials' investigations and positive test results help prove a legal claim.

 In some cases of food poisoning, this foodborne illness can lead to severe issues and symptoms requiring emergency intervention and even in-patient stay.
 Additionally, getting this treatment can record test results and symptoms in your records.
-These records can show the insurance company and the at-fault party the severity of a condition that required immediate medical attention.
+These records can show the insurance company and the at-fault party the severity of a condition that requires immediate medical attention.

-On the other hand, failing to get your food poisoning checked out can make it harder to prove your case, as you may lack evidence to show the your symptoms and damages.
+On the other hand, failing to get your food poisoning checked out can make it harder to prove your case, as you may lack evidence to show your symptoms and damages.
 This can hurt your chances of securing the money you need.

 Time Limitations and Food Poisoning Lawsuits